jdan/thatjdanisso.cool/articles/2020-05-22-functions-that-go-backwards.md

 We can choose whatever order we want as long as we're consistent.
 We'll go with the one above since it matches the prose we translated into Prolog.

-Let's write a few more of these in a file calle
+Let's write a few more of these in a file called `fsm.prolog`.

 ```prolog
 % fsm.prolog